-Elvitegravir fixed combination in HIV: Lesser benefit for treatment-naive patientsSeptember 20th, 2013 in Cancer /
+Elvitegravir fixed combination in HIV: Lesser benefit for treatment-naive patientsSeptember 20, 2013 in Medicine & Health / Cancer

 The drug combination of elvitegravir, cobicistat, emtricitabine and tenofovir disoproxil (elvitegravir fixed combination, trade name: Stribild) has been approved in Germany since May 2013 for the treatment of adults infected with human immunodeficiency virus type 1 (HIV-1).
 In an early benefit assessment pursuant to the Act on the Reform of the Market for Medicinal Products (AMNOG), the German Institute for Quality and Efficiency in Health Care (IQWiG) examined whether an added benefit is proven for this combination over the current standard therapy.

 This is not the case: No informative data are available for pretreated patients, and for treatment-naive patients, the disadvantages predominate.
 Particularly, AIDS-defining illnesses and serious side effects occur more frequently than with the appropriate comparator therapy.

 Two appropriate comparator therapies

 The Federal Joint Committee (G-BA) specified two appropriate comparator therapies according to the approval status: Treatment-naive patients, i.e. patients who had not been treated for HIV before, were to receive efavirenz in combination with tenofovir and emtricitabine or in combination with abacavir and lamivudine.
 Therapy in treatment-experienced patients was to be tailored to the individual depending on factors such as resistance or severe side effects in their prior treatment.